You are currently using an outdated browser. For the best viewing experience, please upgrade your browser here.

 BGANZ where possible provides attendance grants and reduced registration fees.
 The Congresses provide wonderful networking opportunities, technical and other information updates and the opportunity to hear about the latest big picture issues relevant to gardens.

-The next BGANZ Congress will be in Canberra in November 2025.
+The 8th BGANZ Congress will be in Canberra from 3–5 November 2025.

 News updates and Vacancies